openenclave/openenclave/docs/Community/Committers.md

 As more developers join the community and bring domain-specific knowledge, there is no way to delegate domain ownership, authority or autonomy over changes to code.
-And as the community itself grows, the current communication channels do not support rapid iteratation, or facilitate remote and open collaboration.
+And as the community itself grows, the current communication channels do not support rapid iteration, or facilitate remote and open collaboration.

 Specific challenges: